austinthecoder/resume/README.md

 * Worked on and built various Ruby-based and Facebook applications to help clients manage their services
 * Integrated custom billing and payments via web and SMS interfaces

-_Additional experience provided upon request_

 ## Education
 Augusta State University
 Bachelor of Science – Majored in Computer Science and Mathematics
 Graduated in May of 2006

-_I can provide, and encourage you to ask for, personal references and example code_
+_I encourage you to ask for additional experience, personal references and example code._